adityabhatia17/MicrosoftEngage22/README.md

 ## About the Project

 Car Hub is a web based application designed to predict the price of a car based upon the provided dataset.
 It is build to handle and visualise the data for an automotive industry.
+I am a complete beginner in data analysis but thanks to kaggle.
+I have trained a model and pickled it to use it with outputs entered by the user.

 ## Tech Stack